 The Worldly Cave [Fán Dòng] offers a series of eye-catching shots of diasporic Hakka communities positioned within vast natural and industrial landscapes around the globe.

-First presented as an installation at the 57th Venice Biennale in 2017, the film was recorded at carefully selected sites including the South Korean port of Incheon, the Spanish island of Menorca and the Sonoran Desert in the southwestern United States.
-As with previous works, Zhou stages plot-less scenes in each location, accenting the proportions between human and ground, colour and the threshold between natural and artificial environments.
+The work was first presented as an installation at the 57th Venice Biennale in 2017 to great acclaim.
+Recorded at sites including the South Korean port of Incheon, the Spanish island of Menorca and the Sonoran Desert in the southwestern United States, the film explores the threshold between natural and artificial environments.
+As with his previous works, Zhou stages plot-less scenes in each location, turning his focus to colour and the figure-ground proportions that lend the film its surreal quality.

 Zhou Tao, The Worldly Cave [Fán Dòng], China 2017, digital, colour, sound, 48 min